xmos/lib_xud/README.rst

 The library provides functionality to act as a USB *device* only.

-This library is aimed primarily for use with xCORE-200 Series or xCORE U-Series devices but it does also support xCORE L-Series devices with the addition of an external USB PHY device.
+This library is for use with xCORE-200 Series or xCORE-AI series devices only, previous generations of xCORE devices are no longer supported.

 Features
 ........